finnjames/falconbridge-docs/editing.md

 ## Other things

-Wordpress is a very powerful platform, with many capabilities.
+Wordpress is a very powerful platform with many capabilities.
 For more advanced features, such as editing permissions, adding fonts, and so on, please consult the official Wordpress documentation, [codex.wordpress.org](https://codex.wordpress.org/Main_Page).